kyma-project/telemetry-manager/docs/user/04-metrics.md

 ```

 ### Step 8: Activate Istio metrics
-To enable collection of istio metrics for your pods, define a MetricPipeline having istio enabled as input:
+To enable collection of Istio metrics for your Pods, define a MetricPipeline with Istio enabled as input:
 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1
 kind: MetricPipeline